josephed37/Simple-Language-Detection-API/README.md

 ## Overview
 This is a simple **language detection API** built using **FastAPI** and **Scikit-Learn**.
 The model predicts the language of a given text string.
-The API is containerized using **Docker** to ensure easy deployment and scalability. this is inspired by [https://github.com/basil-b2s/Language-Detector](https://github.com/basil-b2s/Language-Detector)
+The API is containerized using **Docker** to ensure easy deployment and scalability.
+This is inspired by [https://github.com/basil-b2s/Language-Detector](https://github.com/basil-b2s/Language-Detector)

 ## Features
 - Predicts the language of a given text input.